Private pension: In the USA

-Private pensions in the UK
+In the UK

 In the UK, there are two main possibilities how to ensure additional money to the State Pension.
-Withworkplace pensions, the plan of savings for retirement is arranged by an employer.
+With workplace pensions, the plan of savings for retirement is arranged by an employer.
 Part of your salary is automatically paid into the pension scheme every payday.

 The second possibility of private retirement savings is the use of a personal pension (also called "Private Pensions").
 This type of pension is arranged by the insured themselves.
 There are two types of personal pensions – the stakeholder pension where is required to meet some government limits and self-invested personal pensions where participants make decisions themselves about investment in their pension fund.

-The Pensions Act 2012, and amended in 2014, requires all emplyers to automatically enroll their workers into a Workplace Pension Scheme with the option to opt-out and re-enroll.
+The Pensions Act 2012, and amended in 2014, requires all employers to automatically enroll their workers into a Workplace Pension Scheme with the option to opt-out and re-enroll.

 Both types of private pensions share similar features.
 The amount of money the participants get in retirement depends on how much they have paid in, how long they have had the private pension, their health condition, and how well the pension fund's investments have done.
 Moreover, tax relief is provided to private pension participants.

-Private pensions in Germany

-In Germany, there are two private pension plans – Riester Rente and Rürup Rente.
-They both follow the strategy of the German government to reduce state-guaranteed pensions.
-This plans were designed to provide certain groups of residents with some benefits depending on their employment, economic situation and status.